-Postscript: Following a number of requests to use the designs you see on this website for everything from tattoos to tee-shirts, none of which came with any offer of payment for the work that I put in to create the designs, I need to make something clear.
+Postscript: Following a number of requests to use the designs you see on this website for everything from tattoos to tee-shirts, not one of which came with any offer of payment for all the work that I put in to create the designs, I need to make something clear.

 Although my work is inspired by historical sources, the designs you see on these reconstructions are my own original artworks and are therefore internationally protected by copyright law.

 If you want free artwork for your commercial projects, May I suggest you go and do some research and create your own designs, there is plenty of inspirational material out there to work with.
 I’m sure it won’t take you long.